OCPM$^2$: Extending the Process Mining Methodology for Object-Centric Event Data Extraction: Case Study

 \subsection{Log Extraction}

-\textbf{Implementation:} We set up development and test environments to build and validate pipelines for extracting data from the systems, integrating them based on the extraction matrix, and loading it into an OCEL format.
-When loading data into OCEL, we defined \textit{User} as a single object type, with \textit{Teacher} and \textit{Student} modeled as subclasses.
+\textbf{Implementation:} We set up development and test environments to build and validate pipelines using Python that extracted relevant data objects and events, according to the extraction matrix, from Moodle’s relational database.
+We then transformed the extracted data into OCEL format.
+When transforming data into OCEL, we defined \textit{User} as a single object type, with \textit{Teacher} and \textit{Student} modeled as subclasses.
 This approach facilitated the discovery of process models at a general level while enabling drill-down analyses to distinguish teacher- and student-specific process behaviors.

 \textbf{Extraction:} Data extraction was performed on a single course over one year.
 This timeframe provided a comprehensive dataset of interactions between students, teachers, and learning materials while ensuring manageability.
 By focusing on one course, we captured the full lifecycle of learning activities, including assignments, submissions, grading, and resource interactions.